sumbach/modern-cljs/doc/tutorial-14.md

 Now modify the `shoppingForm` by adding the `action="/shopping"` and the `method="POST"` attribute/value pairs.
-Next, change the Calculate input from `type="button"` to `type="submit"` attribute/value pair.
-Following is the interested snippet of the modified HTML code.
+Next, change the Calculate input from `type="button"` to `type="submit"`.
+Following is the relevant snippet of the modified HTML code.

 ```html
   ...